ghys/flowsbuilder/README.md

 * Design your flow: drag and drop nodes from the toolbox on the left - add a trigger first, then conditions and actions; unlike simple rules, conditions might follow actions, and have an "else "path.
 Click on nodes and configure them as required in the right pane.
 * Save it on the server with the save button (Ctrl+S or Meta+S work too) - give it a name if asked.
 * Try to "build" your flow to check its validity by clicking the "Check" button or with the _Flow > Build only_ menu, if there is any error it will be reported in the build output pane.
 If successful, one or more rules will be built, **but not deployed yet to the rule engine** - this is your chance to review what's being done.
 You can click the small "View" link in the build output pane after a successful build to get the JSON output of the rules resulting from the compilation of your flow.
-* Click the "Publish" button to deploy it to as rules or with the _Flow > Build and publish_ menu - if there are previous rules existing, they will be removed first.
+* Click the "Publish" button or the _Flow > Build and publish_ menu to deploy the rules built from the flow - if there are previous rules existing, they will be removed first.
 * You can also unpublish the rules with the "unpublish" button or the _Flow > Unpublish_ menu

 ## Not supported